Mixture of Directed Graphical Models for Discrete Spatial Random Fields

 \section{Model Evaluation}

-As we propose the MDGM as an alternative for modeling spatial dependence, we compare how well each class of the MDGM performs to the classic MRF, as well as to the aMRF, a persistent default substitute for the MRF in Bayesian analyses.
+As we propose the MDGM as an alternative for modeling spatial dependence, we now compare how well two classes of the MDGM perform to the classic MRF, as well as to the aMRF, a persistent default substitute for the MRF in Bayesian analyses.
 For our simulation study we generate data from our model described in Section~\ref{sec:priors}, but using an MRF as the data generating mechanism for the latent variable.
-For a single iteration, we generate a latent binary field, $\z$, for a specified NUG and spatial dependence parameter $\beta$.
+For a single simulated dataset, we generate a latent binary field, $\z$, for a specified NUG and spatial dependence parameter $\beta$.
 Then, given the latent $\z$, we generate a vector of independent binary observations $\y_i$ with Bernoulli errors $\eta_0$ and $\eta_1$ at each areal unit for $i=1,\dots,n$.
-Using only the observed $\y$ as input, we perform full Bayesian analysis using the MCMC algorithms described in Section~\ref{sec:mod_fit} for the ST, rooted, and AO classes of the MDGM as well as for the MRF both without any approximations and using an aMRF.
+Using only the observed $\y$ as input, we perform full Bayesian analysis using the MCMC algorithms described in Section~\ref{sec:mod_fit} and Appendix~\ref{ap:mcmc} for the spanning tree and acyclic orientation classes of the MDGM as well as for the MRF both without any approximations and using an aMRF.
 The main goal of the simulation study is to evaluate ``how well'' each model estimates the latent spatial field given the observed binary response.